Executive Vice President and Chief Methodologist, SSRS

 David Dutwin is Executive Vice President and Chief Methodologist at SSRS, where his primary responsibilities include sampling design, project oversight, executive oversight, weighting and statistical estimation.
 Particular areas of focus include election polling and modelling; low incidence research methods, specifically with regard to Hispanic and Jewish populations; non-probabilistic sample modelling; address-based designs, small-area dual-frame telephonic approaches, and considerations of total survey error.

-An avid member of the AAPOR community, David presently serves on the Executive Council as the Chair of the Conference Committee; and as a member of the Standard Definitions Committee; as well he is a former member of the Standards, Communications and Heritage Committees.
-He was the co-chair of the 2014 AAPOR Special Task Force on Survey Refusals, and the Seymour Sudman Student Paper award winner at the 2002 national AAPOR conference.
+An avid member of the AAPOR community, David is Vice-President (2017-18) and President (2018-19).
+He has served as Conference Chair (2016) and as a member of the Standards, Communications and Heritage Committees.
+He was the chair of the 2017 Ad Hoc Committee on Call Blocking and Spam Flagging, the co-chair of the 2014 AAPOR Special Task Force on Survey Refusals, and the Seymour Sudman Student Paper award winner at the 2002 national AAPOR conference.
 David has also contributed to AAPOR education in teaching multiple short courses and webinars.
 Publications range from peer-reviewed journals including Public Opinion Quarterly, professional practice journals like Survey Practice, and trade journals including Alert!
 The Magazine of the Marketing Research Association.

 David attained his doctorate from the Annenberg School for Communication at the University of Pennsylvania in 2002.
 For over fifteen years, he has taught Research Methods, Rhetorical Theory, Media Effects and other courses as an Adjunct Professor at multiple Universities including West Chester University, the University of Arizona and the University of Washington.
 He has served as a Research Scholar for the Institute for Jewish and Community Research since 2005.